 Colorado may see 300 days of sunshine annually (more than Florida), but that doesn’t mean the state doesn’t get its fair share of snow.
-In fact, the Centennial State has ranked the 7th snowiest state in the US.
-As far as when it snows here, it can occur at any given month, however, snow is more likely to be seen from October through April.
+In fact, Centennial State has ranked the 7th snowiest state in the US.
+As far as when it snows here, it can occur in any given month, however, snow is more likely to be seen from October through April.

 When and how much it snows in Colorado depends greatly on location.
 Cities and towns located in higher elevations, such as Copper Mountain, Twin Lakes, Silverton, and Keystone, will likely see more snow on average.
 In these mountain towns, the snow may start accumulating earlier and continue later into the season.

 The snow-packed Rocky Mountains bring visitors from all over the world to the dozens of ski resorts in Colorado.
 The most popular months to visit are often the snowiest.

 And there are several other snow-fueled activities to do here, including:

 - cross country skiing

 The snowiest month in Colorado depends on location, as every town varies.
 However, March typically gets the most snow, with CBS local reporting an average of 11.3 inches in Denver.
 April ranks second with Denver reporting around 8.8 inches.
 The remaining months, according to the National Weather Service, in order of most to least average snow, are:

 - November | 7.4 inches